 IV.
 Research (expect 3-4 hours): Conduct additional research of your own on issues related to whether democracy is working in the United States.
-(Take Notes as needed - include in Works Cited if used.)
+(Take Notes as needed - include in Works Cited if used; use scholar.google.com as a rule.)

 - 1. Determine: What is democracy after you have spent time with your research?
 You do not need to write down your definition as much as you need to know what this topic entails. - 2.
 Conduct research using Google Scholar (scholar.google.com).
 Research should not be done in regular Google. - a.
-You can search terms like: Democracy in America, Problems with democracy, Failing democracy, injustice and democracy, etc. - b.
+You can search terms like: Democracy in America, Problems with democracy, Failing democracy, injustice and democracy, American democracy, etc. - b.
 Notice the topics that come up with your searches.
-Choose your topic of interest from there. - c.
-Save and format your sources on a Works Cited page. - i.
-Sign in to your Google Account through Xavier.
-You can star articles you want to save (see the save/star button under each article). - ii.
-You can cite any article in MLA format (see citation under each article).
-Copy and paste the citation into your Works Cited page. - 3.
+Choose your topic of interest from there.
+(A few issues related to democracy to get your started: voting rights for new immigrants, voting rights for prisoners, TikTok's role in voter turnout, Free Speech and College Campuses...there are SO many topics related to democracy. - c.
+Save and format your sources on a Works Cited page once you find a topic you like, you will need to find FIVE legitimate sources that talk about your topic of interest to help you understand it and figure out: Are the ideals of democracy working in America today?
+After reading and viewing the stimulus materials above, you should have a good idea of how you would answer the question.
+NOW, you want to look at a specific area in American culture to see if these ideals are working there. - d.
+To organize your research on your topic of interest: - i.
+Open a Google Doc to store any article information - ii.
+Sign in to your Google Account through Xavier and research scholar.google.com.
+You can star articles you want to save (see the save/star button under each article). - iii.
+You can cite any article from Google Scholar in MLA format (see citation under each article).
+Copy and paste the citation into your Works Cited page. - iv.
+Look/search for full-text articles - 3.
 Based on all you have learned and recorded, is democracy working in the United States?
 Your answer to the question should be complicated.
 That is, ask yourself: Who benefits from the ideals of democracy?
 Who is left behind?
 Is the reality different from the ideal that people talk about?
-You may decide that democracy works well mostly for all Americans and for all people living in the country in general.
+(Answers may vary depending on the specific topic you decide to research.)
+You may decide that democracy works well in general.
 You may, on the other hand, decide that the way democracy works in the United States is inconsistent, unequal, or something other than your definition of democracy.
 Or you may decide upon another understanding.
 Your decisions and conclusions must be captured through your presentation.